leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - Bindings are not available at all... 😭
   - Cloudflare adapter do nothing on local development

-BTW, Cloudflare Pages requires us to setup bindings manually... 🤨
+(BTW, Cloudflare Pages requires us to setup bindings manually... 🤨)

 ---

 ### Workaround for local development

-- Some frameworks have Vite plugin within its adapter
+- A. Some frameworks have their own Vite plugin
-  - But [e](https://github.com/withastro/adapters/blob/main/packages/cloudflare/src/index.ts)-[a](https://github.com/solidjs/solid-start/blob/main/packages/start-cloudflare-pages/dev-server.js)-[c](https://github.com/cloudflare/next-on-pages/tree/main/internal-packages/next-dev)-[h](https://github.com/honojs/vite-plugins/blob/main/packages/dev-server/src/dev-server.ts) of them has its own, different implementation for the same goal... 🙃
+  - But [e](https://github.com/withastro/adapters/blob/main/packages/cloudflare/src/index.ts)-[a](https://github.com/solidjs/solid-start/blob/main/packages/start-cloudflare-pages/dev-server.js)-[c](https://github.com/cloudflare/next-on-pages/tree/main/internal-packages/next-dev)-[h](https://github.com/honojs/vite-plugins/blob/main/packages/dev-server/src/dev-server.ts) of them has its own, different implementation+behavior for the same goal... 🙃
-- Mock runtime `env` by yourself
+- B. Mock specific runtime `env` by yourself
-  - Intutive, but `miniflare` requires `await` to setup and `dispose()` to shutdown, `env.XXX` itself is a sync API though...
+  - Intutive
-- Some frameworks may work with `wragnler pages dev && vite`?
+  - But `miniflare` requires `await` to setup and `dispose()` to shutdown`env.XXX` itself is a sync API though...

 ---